 So how did they do it?
 Well it wasn’t exactly smooth sailing at the beginning.
 For ‘Supply Chain 1.0,’ (iDE’s first version of a supply chain in Cambodia) iDE experienced high turnover of their salespeople known as ‘Sanitation Teachers’ thus when demand was low and supply was high it caused issues for the manufacturers while conversely there was production volatility when demand outpaced supply.
-In order, to better manage their supply chain and mitigate those issues experienced with Supply Chain 1.0, they launched ‘Supply Chain 2.0.’
+In order, to better manage their supply chain sales and mitigate those issues experienced with Supply Chain 1.0, they launched ‘Supply Chain 2.0.’
 For this version, iDE leveraged TaroWorks and Salesforce which allowed them 360-degree visibility into their operations and enabled their supply chain to be bigger, faster and that much better than Supply Chain 1.0.

 Supply Chain 2.0 is just four simple steps and works like this….